yusefmosiah/choir-collective/docs/levels/level2.md

 2. Update database schema for semantic links
 3. Add thread thermodynamics tracking
 4. Modify UI to show relationships and equity
-5. Add tests for quantum mechanics and semantic integrity
+5. Add tests for wave mechanics and semantic integrity

 The key realization is that both value distribution and semantic meaning follow quantum mechanical principles, creating a unified system where equity quantization and semantic links work together to enable natural evolution of knowledge and value.